mattmaynes2/aria/research/CommunicationProtocols.md

 appropriate for our system.

 ### Selection Criteria
-  The available communication protocols will be evaluated based on the functional and non-functional requirements of our system.
+  The available communication protocols will be evaluated based largly on the non-functional requirements of our system.
 For the protocols, this includes: battery life of devices, range, reliability, interoperability, data transmission rate, number of concurrent connections, device discovery time, and cost.